Neuro-Ophthalmology & Neuro-Otology

-The pituitary gland sits in the sella and is divided into 2 parts, the anterior and posterior.
-Hypopituitarism results from the partial or complete loss of 1 or more of 6 hormones made and released by the anterior pituitary gland.
+The pituitary gland sits in the sella turcica and is divided into two parts, the anterior and posterior.
+Hypopituitarism results from the partial or complete loss of one or more of six hormones made and released by the anterior pituitary gland.
 Non-tumoral causes constitute a major group of childhood hypopituitarism.
-Traumatic brain injury has emerged as an important cause of hypopituitarism.
-Once fully established and prolonged (greater than 6 months), it is generally permanent, although spontaneous recovery can rarely occur.
-There are many causes of hypopituitarism, including tumors in or around the pituitary gland, whole brain radiation therapy or focused radiation therapy that includes the sella in the treatment field, chemotherapy, damage intraoperatively, major head trauma, subarachnoid hemorrhage, infections, and peri and prenatal causes, which will all be discussed in this update.
+Once fully established and prolonged (greater than 6 months), hypopituitarism is generally permanent, although spontaneous recovery can rarely occur.
+There are many causes of hypopituitarism, including tumors in or around the pituitary gland, whole brain radiation therapy or focused radiation therapy that includes the sella turcica in the treatment field, chemotherapy, operative damage, major head trauma, subarachnoid hemorrhage, infections, and perinatal and prenatal causes.

-• Hypopituitarism results from the partial or complete loss of 1 or more of 6 hormones made and released by the anterior pituitary gland.
+• Hypopituitarism results from the partial or complete loss of one or more of six hormones made and released by the anterior pituitary gland.

 • Non-tumoral causes constitute a major group of childhood hypopituitarism.